Today we are talking with Nick Mac. Nick Mac is the Chief Engineer of Electric Feel Studios.

 LEWITT: That's on main vocals, correct?

-Nick Mac: Lead vocals.
-It's just been a pleasure, honestly.
-Like I said, I looked at that microphone for a long time, and I just was so excited to finally get my hands on it.
-Everything that I had hoped for it to be, it was.
-I love how sturdy it feels.
-I like how it just feels like a really quality instrument and tool, and I love the results I've been able to get with it.
+Nick Mac: Yes, lead vocals.
+It feels very quality and I love the results I've been able to get with it.
 I'm really thankful to have it in the arsenal, honestly.
 It would be, if not the first, one of the first microphones I would grab for, for sure.
 A lot of my friends would say the same thing, too.

 I have a couple of friends I always bounce things off of.
 I mentioned I was using it, and they're like, "Oh, I love that mic."